jcmoro/springboot-postgresql-crud-openapi/README.md

         └── exception/         # domain exceptions + global advice
 ```

-DTOs and the `ProductsApi` interface generated from `docs/api/openapi.yaml` live under `target/generated-sources/openapi/` and are not committed.
+The `ProductsApi` interface generated from `docs/api/openapi.yaml` lives under `target/generated-sources/openapi/` and is not committed.

 ## Documentation